Call for Proposals

 - Presentation Plan: 500

-6. If you will have co-presenters, add them as instructed on the Co-Presenters page, and hit “Next.”
-Contact Judy Greenfield at firstname.lastname@example.org if a co-presenter does not appear in the “Search for a Customer” list.
+7. If you have co-presenters, add them as instructed on the Co-Presenters page and hit “Next.”
+If a co-presenter does not appear in the “Search for a Customer” list, contact Jeanne Jones prior to submitting your proposal.

-9. Upon submission, a confirmation email will be sent to you and to each of your co-presenters, if applicable.
-If you do not receive notification from our office, please follow up with Robin Piccirilli at email@example.com to ensure that the submission was successful.
+10. Upon submission, a confirmation email will be sent to you and to each of your co-presenters, if applicable.
+If you do not receive notification from our office, please follow up with Robin Piccirilli to ensure that the submission was successful.